 Travelling by Air

-QantasLink fly between Brisbane and Blackall three times a week; Monday, Wednesday and Friday.
+QantasLink fly between Brisbane and Blackall twice a week; Wednesday and Friday.
 At present there are no car hire facilities available at Blackall Airport.
 QantasLink offers daily flights into nearby Longreach Airport and there are car hire facilities available.

 Travelling by Coach

 Bus Queensland operate daily coach services to/from Blackall on their Brisbane to Mount Isa schedule.